Administration & Security

 Top-level folder security

-Top-level folder security is the default security set for each specific object type (for example Universes, Web Intelligence Application, Groups and Folders).
+Top-level folder security is the default security settings for each specific object type (for example Universes, Web Intelligence Application, Groups and Folders).
 Each object type has its own top-level folder (root folder) that all the objects below inherit rights from.

 If there are any access levels common to certain object types that apply throughout the whole system, set them at the top-level folder specific to each object type.
 For example, if the Sales group requires the View access level to all folders, you can set this at the root level for Folders.